anthonya1999/GoodNight/README.md

 The **darkroom button** turns on darkroom mode and on deactivation of darkroom mode resumes to automatic mode immediately.

 ### macOS Version
 The macOS version of GoodNight is very basic at the moment.
-You can currently enter RGB values between 0 and 1 for red, green, and blue values, and have the screen adjust to the color values you entered.
-For a "nighttime orange" these values work best in my testing:
+You can currently enter RGB values between 0 and 255 for red, green, and blue values, enable a darkroom mode, and adjust the color temperature of the display.
+It also has Touch Bar support!
+More features will be coming soon.
-* Red: 1
-* Green: 0.5
-* Blue: 0.1

-Of course, in the future more features will become available.
-I plan to implement a slider and white point adjuster, as well as a touch bar slider for the new 2016 MacBook Pros!
-Please create pull requests!
-Thanks so much for everyone's help.

 [1]: https://github.com/thomasfinch/GammaThingy